-- The school operates safer recruitment procedures by ensuring that there is at least one person on every recruitment panel that has completed Safer Recruitment training; - The school has procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - A senior leader has Safeguarding Lead responsibility; - On appointment, the Safeguarding Lead undertake interagency training (SSCB Modules 1&2) and also undertake DCPO 'New to Role' and the 'Update' Course every 2 years; - All other staff have Safeguarding training updated as appropriate; - Any weaknesses in Child Protection are remedied immediately; - A member of the Governing Body is, usually the Chair, is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher; - Child Protection policies and procedures are reviewed annually and that the Child Protection policy is available on the school website or by other means; - The Governing Body considers how children may be taught about safeguarding.
-This may be part of a broad and balanced curriculum covering relevant issues through the personal development programme, including Relationship and Sex Education (RSE) and Health Education. - The Governing Body ensure there is in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - That enhanced DBS checks and Barred list checks are in place for Chairs of Governors of independent, academies, non-maintained special schools.
+- There is a Safeguarding Policy together with a Staff Behaviour (Code of Conduct) policy; - The school operates Safer Recruitment procedures by ensuring that there is at least one person on every recruitment panel that has completed Safer Recruitment training; - The school has procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned; - A senior leader has Safeguarding Lead responsibility; - On appointment, the Safeguarding Lead undertake interagency training (SSCB Modules 1&2) and also undertake DCPO 'New to Role' and the 'Update' Course every 2 years; - All other staff have Safeguarding training updated as appropriate; - Any weaknesses in Child Protection are remedied immediately; - A member of the Board of Trustees, usually the Chair, is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher; - Child Protection policies and procedures are reviewed annually and that the Child Protection policy is available on the school website or by other means; - The Board of Trustees considers how children may be taught about safeguarding.
+This may be part of a broad and balanced curriculum covering relevant issues through the personal development programme, including Relationship and Sex Education (RSE) and Health Education; - The Board of Trustees ensure there is in place appropriate safeguarding responses to children who are absent from education, particularly on repeat occasions or for prolonged periods, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their being absent from education again in future; - That enhanced DBS checks and Barred list checks are in place for Chairs of Board of Trustees of independent, academies, non-maintained special schools; - Ensure that designated staff take responsibility for filtering and monitoring of online content to ensure relevant standards are met.